Stratham-Newfields Veterinary Hospital

 Picture

 Nope, can't see this mass without anesthesia.
-Luckily, caught in time and removal was curative.
+Luckily, caught it in time and removal was curative.

 Picture